Devking/HeartsAI/README.md

 - Hand class (for each of the hands)
 - Game class (plays one game)

+- Player abstract class (defines base functionality for any player)
+- HumanPlayer class extends Player (performAction() allows human input)

+- Hearts class (this is the main file that brings it all together)

 ### Version History:

 0.0.1 -- just setting all of the infrastructure up and testing some java things